 A Paris shopping excursion is a fundamental part of a Parisian vacation

-In Paris, the Left Bank is the funky, perpetually gentrifying part of the city.
+In Paris, the Left Bank (Gauche) is the funky, perpetually gentrifying part of the city.
 The Eiffel Tower is on the Left.
-The Right Bank is posh.
-It’s where the Louvre, the Presidential Palace and Champs Elysees is located.
-The shopping in Paris reflects that.
+Notice how gauche has come to mean tacky and maybe loud?
+It just means left in French.
+The Right Bank (droit) is posh.
+It’s where the Louvre, the Presidential Palace and Champs Elysees are located.
+The shopping in Paris reflects that cultural divide.
+Fast fashion will be on the Left Bank.
+Timeless classics and high fashion, firmly on the Right Bank.
+On the Right, you can still get an appointment to be fitted with couture clothes.

 Quite different is the Paris shopping experience on rue Cler.
-Restricted from cars and still featuring cobblestones, it’s a walker’s dream The focus is on food, flowers and pastries.
+Restricted from cars and still featuring cobblestones, it’s a walker’s dream.
+The focus is on food, flowers and pastries.
 But that is easy to find and, let’s be frank, jammed with tourists.
+While the Galeries Lafeyette may be “just” a department store, it offers a fantastic array of fashion over several blocks, plus a rooftop bistro/bar with an amazing angle on Paris.
+Stroll through the store to get ideas for pieces you just have to have, or just have a snack and enjoy the view.

 Whenever we are in Paris we pick a shop or a bakery or a café we have heard about and try to find it, not by the most obvious means.
 We walk, take the metro a stop or three early and definitely don’t Uber or cab it.
 You miss too much.
 In fact, we might not ever get to the destination.
 We were headed to a Champagne tasting, arrived too late, and stumbled upon a fantastic tapas place.